- This event has passed.

 25 June @ 08:30 - 16:00

-REGISTER to receive a FREE* evaluation of your current MSA Statement, PLUS advice and guidance on how to improve YOUR next statement
+REGISTER to receive a FREE* evaluation of your existing MSA Statement, PLUS advice and guidance on how to improve YOUR current/next statement

 The end of your company’s or organisation’s 2018 Financial Year is likely to be approaching.